kmein/telebots/README.md

 ## telegram-reverse
 This bot reverses what you send it, whether it be text, audio, or images.

+## telegram-proverb
+This bot generates inspiring but nonsensical proverbs and images.

 ## telegram-wrapper
 This bot pipes every text it gets through a shell command (supplied as a command-line argument to `telegram-wrapper`).
 For example, `telegram-wrapper rev` will call the UNIX `rev` program on every text the bot is sent, reversing it.